kc101010/Research-Improving-Device-Drivers/HonoursProject/Dissertation Layout.md

 The exo-kernel is an example of how changes in operating system design & implementation (OSDI) may be leveraged in order to improve device drivers.
 It was previously found that OSDI has stagnated and, similarly to device drivers, does not see much work or research.
 It was previously described as 'hugely rich design space' (Roscoe, 2021) that has 'very little published work'.
 Roscoe, in his USENIX keynote, declared that OSDI doesn't have the priority that it should and that the design of operating systems is in fact, affecting how hardware is designed to the detriment of both the operating system and hardware (almost like a feedback loop).
 It may be that some of the problems we observe with device drivers could be related to the aforementioned stagnations in OSDI and that new research in the field (or making use of new concepts such as the exokernel) could lead to an improvement within drivers.

-## Summary
-(summarise main points, how they relate to the project)

-### Rust
-Bring up main points
-+ Clearly reduces memory unsafety and makes several positive changes to a given codebase
-+ Is not immune from criticism (though such point is refuted by previous languages and their features i.e. Haskell)

 ### Memory Safety
 We do have other approaches to Memory safety that aren't just Rust such as Garbage Collection though this isn't perfect.